fbaierl/scalajs-i18n-rx/readme.md

 ### Combining PO files

-Multiple PO files of the same Locale can be combined:
+Multiple PO files of the same Locale can be conbined:

 ```scala